 Important Dates

-• May: board fellows term ends; application period reopens
+- May: Class of 2025 board fellows’ term ends; application period reopens

 Is hosting a nonprofit board fellow a good fit for your board?